 Various security companies report seeing new malware, "Zusy," in spam campaigns.
 Its payload is delivered in malicious PowerPoint file that infects users who mouse over links in the presentation.

-Today's issue includes events affecting Australia, Bahrain, Egypt, European Union, Iran, Libya, Qatar, Russia, Syria, Thailand, United Arab Emirates, United Kingdom, United States and Yemen
+Today's issue includes events affecting Australia, Bahrain, Egypt, European Union, Iran, Libya, Qatar, Russia, Syria, Thailand, United Arab Emirates, United Kingdom, United States, and and Yemen.

 In today's podcast we hear from our partners at the University of Maryland's Center for Health and Homeland Security, as Ben Yelin discusses Florida's new money laundering legislation targeting Bitcoin.
 Our guest, Will Ackerly from Virtru, talks about California law, the GDPR, and the right to be forgotten online.